-Catalina Island Camps staff work directly with the campers and are with them the entire time they are on the job.
-They lead the campers through the daily general and programmed activities at camp.
-The majority of staff members will have a Co-Counselor, to ensure the safety of all campers and staff.
-All staff share the responsibilities of the cabin group, the program areas and CAMP.
+Catalina Island Camps staff work directly with the campers and are around them entire time they are at camp and on the job.
+They lead the campers through the daily general activities at camp.
+General staff members will be assigned a Co-Counselor and they will share the responsibilities and safety of their cabin group, the program areas and CAMP.

 (In order to be considered for employment at CIC you must meet the following criteria)

-Staff members must be at least 18 years old, graduated high school AND completed your first year of college OR 19 years old.
-(We ask that International Staff are at least 21 years old)
+Staff members must be at least 18 years old, graduated high school AND completed their first year of college OR 19 years old.
+(We ask that International Staff are at least 20 years old)

-Staff must be available for the entire summer June 3rd, 6th, or 9th through August 15th, 2017 (dependent on position)
+Staff must be available for the entire summer with a start date of June 2nd , 5th , or 8th through August 14th , 2018 (dependent on position)

 Have First-Aid and CPR certification upon arriving at camp.
 Waterfront staff should have previous Life-guarding experience or be very comfortable in the water.
 (Waterfront Lifeguard Training provided at camp).

 Submit to a drug screening during staff training in accordance with the Catalina Island Camps, Inc. Substance Abuse Policy.
 Participate in our Child Abuse Prevention course prior to employment.

 Be willing to maintain a well-groomed appearance during the entirety of your employment.(At the discretion of Camp Directors)